Foundation / Corporation

 Berrien Community Foundation (BCF) - Heart of Cook Foundation Fund

-Grants of up to $10,000 to Michigan and Indiana nonprofit organizations, government units, and schools in eligible regions for projects in the areas of education, human services, and the environment.
+Grants of up to $500 and grants of up to $10,000 to Michigan and Indiana nonprofit organizations, government units, and schools in eligible regions for projects in the areas of education, human services, and the environment.
 The purpose of funding is to build the workforce, support strong families, and protect the environment.
 This grant's coverage area includes La Porte, St. Joseph, and Elkhart Counties in Northwest Indiana and Southwest Michigan.

 There are two tiers of grants.
 Mini-grants are for small projects requesting $100 - $500.
 The standard grant program is for grants of $501 - $10,000.
 Organizations can apply for only one grant.